How does outlet work

 Electrical

-The answer to 'how does outlet work' is that an electrical outlet is a socket installed in a wall or other surface that provides a connection point for electrical devices to be plugged in and receive power.
-Outlets are connected to the home's electrical wiring system, which carries electricity from the utility company's power grid into the home.
-When you plug an appliance or device into an outlet, it completes the circuit and allows electricity to flow from the power source to power the device.
+The answer to 'how does outlet work' is that an electrical outlet is a socket installed in a wall or other surface that allows you to plug in and power electrical devices and appliances.
+Outlets are connected to your home's electrical wiring system, which carries electricity from the utility company's power lines into your house.
+When you plug a device into an outlet, the electricity flows from the wiring through the outlet and into the device, powering it.

 Step-by-Step Guide